TreeBranches/ITAdmin/README.md

 # Android-Debloater

 # Welcome
-This repository contains scripts which remove most of what I would consider bloatware from various Android OEM devices.
+This repository contains scripts which remove most of what I would consider bloatware from a gradually increasing amoung of Android OEM devices.

 I use these when deploying devices around our office, but could be applied and updated to make use of any phone.